 You can also use actual vitamin C powder.
 The major benefit is that it dissolves completely in water, so you don’t end up with gritty sediment in your serum.
 You can use either L-ascorbic acid or ascorbic acid, but both will degrade rapidly.

-Start with a small amount of vitamin C powder for two reasons: it breaks down quickly, losing its effectiveness after 1โ2 weeks.
-So don’t waste it by making a big batch.
+Start with a small amount of vitamin C powder for two reasons: it breaks down quickly, losing its effectiveness after 1–2 weeks.
+So don't waste it by making a big batch.
 And it can cause skin irritation.
 More is definitely not better here.

-โ3-1/2 teaspoons distilled water
+—3-½ teaspoons distilled water

-โ1 teaspoon vitamin C powder
+—1 teaspoon vitamin C powder

-โ1/2 teaspoon glycerin
+—½ teaspoon glycerin

-โ10 drops vitamin E oil
+—10 drops vitamin E oil

-โ1-ounce dropper bottle
+—1-ounce dark glass dropper bottle

-How to use a vitamin C Serum
+How to Use a Vitamin C Serum

 Ideally, vitamin C serums or drops should be applied in the morning, beneath sunscreen.
-Vitamin C actively fights free radicals, so apply to the skin before you step out into the world of pollutants.
+Vitamin C actively fights free radicals, so apply it to the skin before you step out into the world of pollutants.

-Need more vitamin C in your routine?
+Want more vitamin C in your routine?

 In addition to a daily serum, vitamin C can also be found in masks that can give your skin a concentrated boost of this powerful ingredient.
 Masks are applied to clean skin, typically at nighttime, and overnight masks give an opportunity for the vitamin C to work throughout the night, leaving your complexion with a beautiful glow when you wake up.
+Here's one to try:

 Toner is another great way to introduce additional vitamin C into your regimen.
 This Hibiscus Vitamin C Toner is great for all skin types and can be used twice daily for that extra shot of benefits.